leeroy4000/setup_github_project.sh/README.md

 ## 🚀 What the Script Does

+- Ensures the GitHub CLI (`gh`) is installed.
+If not, it installs it automatically.
 - Prompts whether this is a **new project** or an **existing project**.
 - **New project path**:
   - Asks for GitHub username, repo name, and description.